Richmond Middle School 2021-2022 Handbook

 - Students should avoid revealing any personal information (name, phone number, address, etc.).

 - Students should cite all sources of information using MLA 7th edition style.

 Use of personal devices in the classroom is at the individual teacher’s discretion.
 Each grade level team may have more detailed guidelines in addition to these:

-RMS Acceptable Use Policy (AUP) and RMS Digital Citizenship Guidelines are available on the RMS Website: http://rms.hanovernorwichschools.org/
+SAU 70 Acceptable Use Policy (AUP) and RMS Digital Citizenship Guidelines are available here on the SAU 70 Website.